Juice It Up! explains the science behind our smoothies

 “I want to be able to answer the questions about nutrition we have from customers, and I don’t want to mislead them.”

-Who’s drinking smoothies
+Who’s drinking smoothies and juices

 When Juice It Up! first started in Southern California in 1995, we were all about the smoothie.
 Over the years we’ve focused more and more on raw juicing because of the nutrition it provides and because consumers are increasingly demanding portable, nutritious meal replacement options.
 People love our juices and they’re big sellers, particularly in the winter months.